IBM-Cloud/docs/services/GlobalizationPipeline/ts_index.md

-## A non-English sourced resource file is not being properly translated to other languages
+## A non-English resource file is not being properly translated to other languages
 {: #problem4}

 An non-English sourced resource file is not translating properly.